mattbierner/char-flip/README.md

 ![](images/loaded.png)

 Click on the tweet text to place the cursor and move about like in a standard text editor.
-You can only change a single character at a time.
-The the current cursor position is outlined.
-Currently changed character is highlighted in green:
+You can only change a single character at a time:

 ![](images/change.png)

+> **Tip**: You can insert Emoji and other symbols as well

+The current cursor position is outlined in gray.
+The currently changed character is highlighted in green.

 After making your change, share your work with the current page url

+> **Tip**: Use space to 'erase' a character or cleverly split a word

 # Building
 The site uses typescript and webpack.
 To build: